aws-samples/config-resource-compliance-dashboard/conformance_pack/aws-provided-template/README.md

 Unlike larger conformance packs that may contain 50+ rules mapped to a compliance framework, this pack is intentionally small and focused.
 It is designed for customers who are new to AWS Config and security monitoring and want to start with the highest-impact checks without the cost and complexity of deploying dozens of rules.
 Additionally, any customer can deploy this conformance pack to perform fundamental security posture checks on their AWS environment, regardless of their experience level.
 Each rule in this pack addresses a specific misconfiguration that is known to be actively exploited by threat actors.

-The rules are classified according to the [Threat Technique Catalog for AWS](https://aws-samples.github.io/threat-technique-catalog-for-aws/), which is based on [MITRE ATT&CK®](https://attack.mitre.org/).
-The catalog identifies and categorizes threat actor behaviors observed by AWS.
+The rules are organized using categories from the [Threat Technique Catalog for AWS](https://aws-samples.github.io/threat-technique-catalog-for-aws/), which is in turn based on [MITRE ATT&CK®](https://attack.mitre.org/).
+This grouping is intended to help you reason about *why* a misconfiguration matters in terms of attacker behavior — it is not a claim that the pack fully covers, maps to, or conforms to the catalog or MITRE ATT&CK.

 ### Why this pack

 - **Curated by incident responders**: Rules are selected based on multi-year experience supporting AWS customers during active security incidents — not from a theoretical compliance checklist.
 - **Low cost, high impact**: A small number of rules keeps AWS Config costs low while covering the misconfigurations most frequently exploited in real attacks.
 - **Accessible to beginners**: Customers who are new to AWS security can deploy this pack to immediately gain visibility into their most critical exposures without needing deep security expertise.
-- **Threat-informed**: Rules are organized by attack technique rather than AWS service, helping customers understand *why* a misconfiguration matters in terms of what an attacker would do with it.
+- **Threat-informed**: Rules are organized by threat-oriented category rather than by AWS service, helping customers understand *why* a misconfiguration matters in terms of what an attacker would do with it.
-- **Dashboard integration**: This conformance pack can optionally be visualized in the [AWS Config Resource Compliance Dashboard (CRCD)](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/config-resource-compliance-dashboard.html), which provides a QuickSight-based view of compliance status classified by threat technique.
+- **Dashboard integration**: This conformance pack can optionally be visualized in the [AWS Config Resource Compliance Dashboard (CRCD)](https://docs.aws.amazon.com/guidance/latest/cloud-intelligence-dashboards/config-resource-compliance-dashboard.html), which provides a QuickSight-based view of compliance status classified by threat-technique categories.

 **Note:** Resolving these misconfigurations significantly reduces your attack surface, but does not guarantee complete protection against security incidents.
 Additional security controls, monitoring, and practices are recommended as part of a comprehensive security strategy.